Netcracker/KubeMarine/documentation/Troubleshooting.md

 After making these changes, your cluster should be ready to upgrade using the new image repository.

-### Kubernetes garbage collector doesn't reclaim disk space
+### Kubernetes Garbage Collector Doesn't Reclaim Disk Space

 **Symptoms**: There are error messages in the log file like the following: